beginning of content

 Water

-Australia's Drinking Water Guidelines set a limit of 0.01 milligrams/L, which is in line with the World Health Organization's Guidelines for drinking water quality.
+Australia's Drinking Water Guidelines set a limit of 0.01 milligrams (mg) of arsenic per litre (L).
+This is the same as the World Health Organization's Guidelines for drinking water quality.

 Food

-Some types of seaweed may contain high levels of inorganic arsenic, such as hijiki seaweed.
-Hijiki seaweed is black in appearance and usually comes in shredded form.
-Imported hijiki seaweed products that do not meet the limit for arsenic in the Food Standards Code cannot be sold in Australia.
-However, people who regularly have a lot of hijiki seaweed — along with other food that contains arsenic — may be at a higher health risk than the general population.
+Some types of seaweed, such as hijiki seaweed, may contain high levels of inorganic arsenic.
+Hijiki seaweed is a black seaweed and usually comes in shredded form.
+Imported hijiki seaweed products that do not meet the limit for arsenic in the Food Standards Code can't be sold in Australia.

 Industry and consumer products